Andrew Crofts (footballer)

-Andrew Lawrence Crofts (born 29 May 1984) is a former professional footballer who made 29 appearances for Wales at international level.
-Crofts is currently assistant head coach of Premier League club Brighton & Hove Albion and assistant coach to the Wales national team.
+Andrew Lawrence Crofts (born 29 May 1984) is a professional football coach and former player who is assistant head coach of Premier League club Tottenham Hotspur and assistant coach of the Wales national team.
+He made 29 appearances for Wales at international level.

-He started his career with Gillingham, for whom he made his Football League debut at the age of 16, and made over 190 appearances for the Kent-based club.
-He had loans at Peterborough United and Wrexham during the 2008–09 season and joined Brighton & Hove Albion in 2009.
+A tough-tackling midfielder, Crofts started his career with Gillingham, for whom he made his Football League debut at the age of 16, and made over 190 appearances for the Kent-based club.
+He had loan spells at Peterborough United and Wrexham during the 2008–09 season and joined Brighton & Hove Albion in 2009.
 After a successful season at Brighton he transferred to Norwich City in 2010, before moving back to the South Coast club in 2012.

-A tough-tackling midfielder, Crofts represented Wales, where one of his grandparents was born, at under-19 and under-21 level and won his first senior cap in 2005.
+Crofts represented Wales, where one of his grandparents was born, at under-19 and under-21 level and won his first senior cap in 2005.
 In 2008, he won his 12th cap, breaking the record for the most international caps received by a Gillingham player.

-He became the head coach for Brighton U23s in June 2021 after spending a year as a player-coach of the academy.
+He became the head coach of the Brighton Under-23s in June 2021 after spending a year as a player-coach of the academy.
 In September 2022, Crofts was made the interim head coach of the first team after the departure of Graham Potter.
-After the appointment of the new head coach Roberto De Zerbi, Crofts stayed on the first team as a coach.
+After the appointment of new head coach Roberto De Zerbi, Crofts stayed on the first team as assistant coach.

+In July 2026, Crofts joined Tottenham Hotspur as assistant head coach to Roberto de Zerbi.